AWS EC2 Instance Purchasing Option

 - No Upfront

-- No upfront payment is required and the account is charged on a discounted hourly rate for every hour, regardless of the usage
+- No upfront payment is required and the account is charged at a discounted hourly rate for every hour, regardless of the usage

 - Partial Upfront

 - A portion of the cost is paid upfront and the remaining hours in the term are charged at an hourly discounted rate, regardless of the usage

 - Full payment is made at the start of the term, with no costs for the remainder of the term, regardless of the usage

 - Standard: Provide the most significant discount, but can only be modified.

 - Convertible: These provide a lower discount than Standard Reserved Instances, but can be exchanged for another Convertible Reserved Instance with different instance attributes.
 Convertible Reserved Instances can also be modified.

 How Reserved Instances work